ThalesGroup/OntologyGNN/README.md

 ## Description

-The model is based on Graph Attention Model to get output predictions for an Ontology based data task (classification/regression).
+The model is Graph Neural Network based architecture to get output predictions for an Ontology based data task (classification/regression).
 It is also designed to detect important sub-graphs/communities within the ontology graph which are important for the model's predictions.

 ## Dataset